-The E-6 (Arts and Entertainment) visa is Korea's work authorization for foreign performers, professional athletes, and entertainers.
+The (Arts and Entertainment) visa is Korea's work authorization for foreign performers, professional athletes, and entertainers.
 It comes in three subtypes — E-6-1 for licensed entertainment venues, E-6-2 for event-based performance, and E-6-3 for sports — each with distinct requirements.
 Unlike most work visas, E-6 does not require a university degree, but the application is driven by a sponsoring promoter or club and requires close attention to documentation.
 This guide explains every subtype and what each one demands.

 E-6-1 covers foreign performers employed at establishments licensed under the Public Performance Act (공연법) — typically nightclubs, casinos, hotel entertainment venues, and large music clubs.
 The employer must hold a valid entertainment venue business license.
 The applicant must present a signed employment contract and, for some nationalities, undergo an interview at the Korean Consulate.
 E-6-1 is the subtype most subject to abuse historically (human trafficking concerns), so scrutiny is high: immigration officers verify the legitimacy of the venue and the nature of the work described in the contract.
 Solo performers (musicians, comedians, dancers) appearing at licensed venues fall under E-6-1.
 Typical stay: 1 year initial, renewable.